Thank God (Kane Brown and Katelyn Brown song): Content and history

+Commercial performance

 The week of the song's release, it debuted on multiple Billboard charts dated for the week ending September 24, 2022.
 It entered the Billboard Hot 100 at number 22, Hot Country Songs at number 5, and ascended from number 49 to 35 on Country Airplay.
 According to Billboard data for this week, the song was streamed over eleven million times, and was the most-added song to country radio playlists.
 Upon doing so, it became the first chart entry for Katelyn, as well as the highest charting country song by a married couple since "Chasing After You" by Ryan Hurd and Maren Morris in 2021.
 It later reached number one on the Country Airplay chart in February 2023, making it the second duet by a married couple to top the chart, following Tim McGraw and Faith Hill's "It's Your Love" in 1997.

 In addition to this, Brown released a music video, directed by Alex Alvga.